Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 to interface with the native windowing system
 and manages a set of (user) "activity-handlers" that handle the user's current activity.
 2. <b>SActivityHandler</b>, an "abstract" struct for handling a particular user activity.
+An activity-handler handles (keyboard and mouse) user-input and draws to the screen.
 An app populates and extends this struct to create an activity-handler
 for an app specific activity.
 A handful of concrete activity-handlers are also provided to handle user activities